 A catalyst for creative expression and curious minds

-- Ongoing Full-time employment under flexible working conditions
+- Ongoing part-time employment under flexible working conditions

 We are Australia’s contemporary museum for excellence and innovation in applied arts and sciences.
 We are uniquely placed to demonstrate how technology, engineering, science and design impact Australia and the world.

 With a unique collection, iconic venues, and the ability to engage audiences of all ages, we balance the management of our assets and collections with a public responsibility to build knowledge and engagement.
 We achieve our goals through four strategic ambitions: Curiosity, Creativity, Collaboration, and Sustainability.
 These ambitions are interdependent; and we value and foster a whole-of-organisation approach to our work.

 The Conservation unit is responsible for the care and conservation management of the collection according to standards appropriate to Australian conditions and in accordance with legislative obligations, strategies and actions.
 The team has major responsibility for ensuring the preservation, maintenance, conservation, storage and protection of the collection through programs such as preventive conservation; conservation treatment; collection storage, display and use; movement of collections; research and outreach.
 Conservation develops policy outlining the high-level principles and guidelines that the Museum follows to care for and protect its collections.

 This role produces media across photography and videography of varying complexity involving digital, studio and location production.
 The role post-produces and delivers media that is used for a wide range of purposes – documentation, online delivery, digital, print and exhibition platforms enhancing the museum’s reputation.

 MAAS website can be found at www.maas.museum